-Constance plans to be available for both in-person and virtual sessions in Fall 2022.
+Constance will be available for in-person and virtual sessions in 2023-24.
 She is open to requests that require travel from Edmonton.

 Constance Brissenden is an experienced presenter, in person and for virtual visits, with a Masters in Theatre from the University of Alberta.
 She has presentations prepared for K-12, but she is particularly fond of working with grades 3-12.
 She prefers single-classroom audiences but is open to discussing all requests to best meet a school’s needs.